 - Risk Factors

-Sciatica is a term used to describe symptoms of pain, numbness and/or tingling in the lower back and extremities, often caused by the compression of the large sciatic nerve in the lumbar spine.
+Sciatica is a term used to describe symptoms of pain, numbness, tingling and muscle weakness in the lower back and extremities caused by the compression of the large sciatic nerve that begins in the lumbar (lower) spine.

-A compressed sciatic nerve is often a result of a degenerative spine condition in the lumbar spine (lower back).
-This nerve compression can result in chronic lower back pain, sometimes even preventing daily activities and hobbies.
-Because the sciatic nerve is the largest nerve in the spine and extends the nerve pathways into the lower back and legs, compression of this nerve can cause symptoms to be felt as far away from the spine as the toes.
+A compressed sciatic nerve is often a result of a degenerative spine condition in the lumbar spine.
+This nerve compression can result in chronic lower back pain that can have a severe negative impact on quality of life.
+Because the sciatic nerve extends into the lower back and legs, compression of this nerve can cause symptoms to be felt as far away from the spine as the toes.

-It is important to familiarize yourself with the symptoms of sciatica so you can be prepared to discuss your pain with your physician.
-Once your physician diagnoses the cause of your compressed sciatic nerve, you can begin collaborating to find an effective treatment option for pain relief.
+It is important to familiarize yourself with the symptoms of sciatica so you can be prepared to discuss your pain with your doctor.
+Once he or she diagnoses the underlying cause, you can begin collaborating to find an effective treatment option for pain relief.

 Symptoms of sciatica

-Sciatica is a classic example of referred lower back pain, or radiculitis.
-This is a condition in which the pain of an affected area actually manifests itself in a different part of the body.
+Sciatica is a classic example of referred pain from a compressed nerve root, also called radiculitis, which means the pain of an affected area is experienced in a different part of the body.
 Sciatica symptoms may include: